 For instance, women and men present with PH and PAH in a similar fashion, but due to a lower prevalence of the disease in men, symptoms could be overlooked.

-As for race and ethnicity, she said, “We believe that different races/ethnicities present with similar symptoms of pulmonary hypertension but the etiologies of pulmonary hypertension in these cell populations may differ.
-Hispanic patients are more at risk for congenital heart disease-associated pulmonary arterial hypertension and have an increased risk of viral hepatitis increasing their risk of portal hypertension and portal portopulmonary hypertension.
+As for race and ethnicity, she said, “We believe that different races/ethnicities present with similar symptoms of pulmonary hypertension but the etiologies of pulmonary hypertension in these populations may differ.
+Hispanic patients are more at risk for congenital heart disease-associated pulmonary arterial hypertension and have an increased risk of viral hepatitis increasing their risk of portal hypertension and portopulmonary hypertension.
 Connective tissue disease-associated pulmonary hypertension has been shown to be more common in Black patients in available registry data.”

 The Evolution of PAH Treatment